Arizona Charitable Tax Credit

 Arizona law allows taxpayers to redirect some of their state taxes to help the poorest in our state.
 Through this credit, you can lower your tax dollars AND help feed your community at the HCC.
 Truly a WIN- WIN for us all!

 Please consider taking advantage of this credit by making a donation to Harvest Compassion Center Phoenix/Mitchell Swaback Charities, Inc. and, in return, you will receive a dollar-for-dollar tax credit for $400 (filing single) or $800 (filing jointly).
 Mitchell Swaback Charities, Inc. is the 501C who is registered with the state of Arizona as a qualifying charity; MSC, Inc. fully funds and operates the Harvest Compassion Center Phoenix and Maryvale.

-Watch this one minute video to learn more on how your tax dollar gift can be DOUBLED through IMPACT AZ!
+Watch this short video to learn more on how your tax dollar gift can be DOUBLED through IMPACT AZ!

 One-Time Arizona Charitable Tax Credit Donation